srhn45/srhn45/README.md

-PhD Student at the University of Florida
+PhD Student at the University of Florida.

-- BSc Chemical and Biological Engineering
+- BSc Chemical and Biological Engineering from Koc University
-- BSc Industrial Engineering
+- BSc Industrial Engineering from Koc University

 Working with Python and PyTorch/TensorFlow for deep learning projects